 Aeroquip is a registered trademark of Aeroquip Corporation.
-Hansen is a trademark Hansen Products Limited (NZ).
+ASHRAE is a registered service mark of the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. Hansen is a trademark Hansen Products Limited (NZ).
 Intel and Xeon are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 All other trademarks mentioned herein are the property of their respective owners.